 Guarantees-Guarantees arise during the ordinary course of business from relationships with customers and equity affiliates when the Company undertakes an obligation to guarantee the performance of others if specified triggering events occur.
 Nonperformance under a contract by the guaranteed party triggers the obligation of the Company.
 Such nonperformance usually relates to loans.
 The Company has directly guaranteed various debt obligations under agreements with third parties related to equity affiliates and other unaffiliated companies.
-The Company did not have outstanding guarantee obligations at March 31, 2020 and 2019.
+The Company did not have outstanding guarantee obligations at March 31, 2021 and 2020.

-Legal Matters-The Company and its subsidiaries are parties to litigation and other unasserted claims arising in the ordinary course of business.
-Although some of the matters are still in preliminary stages and definitive conclusions cannot be made as to those matters, the Company is of the opinion that, based on information presently available, none of the litigation or claims will have a material adverse effect on the consolidated financial statements of the Company.
+Legal Matters-The Company is a party to litigation and other unasserted claims arising in the ordinary course of business.
+Although some of the matters are still in preliminary stages and definitive conclusions cannot be made as to those matters, the Company is of the opinion that, based on information presently available, none of the litigation or claims will have a material adverse effect on the financial statements of the Company.